Mother and son hugging.

 4. Cosigning And Buying A House With Your Child

 Another alternative to gifting or loaning is co-signing their mortgage.
 When you co-sign, you add the power of your credit history to their application and take responsibility if they default on the loan.
-If this is a new concept to you, take a look at this guide for an in-depth explanation:

 If you co-sign with your child, you can help them balance out their negative credit history, overcome employment requirements (if they’re self-employed) and obtain a larger loan.
 It’s crucial that you both understand the responsibilities and expectations before you sign or agree to anything.
-Can they really afford the larger loan payments?
-Maybe there’s a real reason they aren’t being approved for one in the first place.

 Some potential negatives that come along with co-signing include becoming liable for payments if your child can’t make them, having a hard time getting out of the agreement once you’re in it, legal implications if they default on their loan and the potential of having your credit suffer.
 Additionally, if they pass away or go bankrupt, you’ll be responsible for their loan.
-Also, if you apply for government assistance, the property you cosigned may be counted as one of your assets and affect your eligibility.
+Also, if you apply for government assistance, the property you co-signed may be counted as one of your assets and affect your eligibility.

 You probably know your child better than anyone and if you’re going to put your savings and credit on the line, you want to make sure your child is responsible enough to make on-time payments.
-If your child defaults on the loan you’ve co-signed, it can greatly damage your credit or savings and, in turn, your overall financial health.
+If your child defaults on the loan you’ve co-signed, it can greatly damage your credit score or savings and, in turn, your overall financial health.

 5. Buying A House For A Child To Live In

 Some families may be in a financial situation where they can afford to buy a home for their children.
-It’s not as simple as just purchasing a property and handing it over.
-The gift tax comes into play in this situation and if not planned properly, you could incur a 35% gift tax or higher depending on the amount.*
+This obviously gives your child a huge financial advantage and can really take the pressure off if they’re still in school or are simply not able to afford a home right now.
+However, it’s not as simple as just purchasing a property and handing it over.
+Gift tax comes into play in this situation and if not planned properly, you could incur a 35% gift tax or higher depending on the amount.

-Plainly put, to work around the gift tax, you’d have to gift a qualifying percentage of the property deed each year (based on the property value) until the home’s ownership is completely passed over to your child.
+Plainly put, to avoid the gift tax, you’d have to gift a qualifying percentage of the property deed each year (based on the property value) until the home’s ownership is completely passed over to your child.
 In this case, parents would be the landlord of the property and get to recoup costs there as well, until ownership is passed over.
 Again, this can be a complicated process and should be discussed at length with an expert.

 6. Selling Or Gifting Your House To Your Child

 There are many reasons why a parent might want to sell a home to their child.
 Maybe you’re looking to move or downsize in retirement or maybe you want to help your kid out with a generous discount.
 Whatever the reasoning, there are still many caveats to be aware of in this process.
-This guide covers everything you need to know but we’ll cover some of the main points below:

 When a parent sells their home to their child, it’s known as a non-arm’s length transaction – this is because you have a personal relationship that can add some complications to the process compared to dealing with a stranger.

-Make sure you go through some of the same steps as you would for an arm’s length transaction like getting approved for a mortgage, getting an inspection, determining the purchase price, creating a purchase agreement, etc. You might also consider hiring an attorney and a title company to make sure everything goes smoothly – it’s far less expensive to get an expert involved than it is to deal with a costly mistake.
+Make sure you go through some of the same steps as you would for an arm’s length transaction like getting approved for a mortgage, getting an inspection, determining the purchase price, creating a purchase agreement, etc. You might also consider hiring a real estate attorney and a title company to make sure everything goes smoothly – it’s far less expensive to get an expert involved than it is to deal with a costly mistake.

 First, you should evaluate the market value of your home and determine how much is left in your mortgage.
 Selling your home for less than what’s still on your mortgage is considered a short sale, which may require an affidavit.
 Assuming you want to gift your real estate, you should be careful of the gift tax, which could come into play as an equity gift or a capital gains tax if your child sells the home too soon.*